Particle-Hole Pair Localization on the Fermi Surface and its Impact on the Correlation Energy: Introduction and Main Result

+(The operators $a^*_p$ are fermionic creation operators for a particle excitation with momentum $p$ outside the non-interacting Fermi ball $B_\textnormal{F}$, the operators $a^*_p$ are fermionic creation operators for a hole excitation with momentum $h$ inside the Fermi ball; $n_k$ is a normalization constant, and $\Omega$ the vacuum vector in Fock space.
+A detailed discussion is given in Section~\ref{sec:two}.)

-In the present note, we optimize over random phase approximation trial states, however restricting to completely delocalized particle-hole pairs.
-Our result shows that the best possible such trial state cannot reproduce even the leading order of the correlation energy correctly; surprisingly though, one can get quite close (to about 92\% of the correlation energy that has been proven in the earlier mentioned papers to be the correct leading order). \begin{thm}[Main Result] Assume that $\hat{V}(k)$ is such that the quantities $A_1$ through $A_5$ given in Lemma \ref{lem:collectederrors} are all finite, and also $\sum_{k \in \Zbb^3} \lvert \hat{V}(k)\rvert$ is finite.
+Our result shows that the best possible such trial state cannot reproduce even the leading order of the correlation energy correctly; surprisingly though, one can get quite close (to about 92\% of the correlation energy that has been proven in the earlier mentioned papers to be the correct leading order). \begin{thm}[Main Result] Assume that $\inf_{k \in \Zbb^3}\hat{V}(k) \geq - \frac{1}{4}\big(\frac{16}{9\pi}\big)^{2/3}$ and that the quantities $A_1$ through $A_3$ given in Lemma \ref{lem:collectederrors} are all finite.
 (For example, $\hat{V}$ with compact support.)
 Then we have